TomNPython/SwapiCompare/README.md

 # React Hooks and Swapi API Project

-(WIP) Using react hooks, axios and the swapi API, compare any Star Wars character to Luke Skywalker on various characteristics
+(WIP) Using react hooks, axios and the swapi API, compare any Star Wars character to Luke Skywalker on various characteristics.
+Uses recursive functions to access and display paginated data from the API.

 ToDo:
 - ~add search~